 IMAGE RESIZE and IMAGE ROTATE use some fairly complex math to scale and rotate images.
 They are therefore comparatively slow compared to actions like page copies but useful nevertheless.
 An example of rotation is available here.
-In fact this was done on an early release of the code and various enhancements have speeded it up somewhat since then.
+In fact this was done on an early release of the code and various enhancements have improved speed since then.

-As an example of their use lets take an 800x600 image that is in landscape and scale and rotate it to a 600x450 image in portrait.
+As an example of their use lets take an 800 x 600 image that is in landscape and scale and rotate it to a 600 x 450 image in portrait.
 This then gives us the worst case timings for the two functions - biggest image, highest colour depth.